 Because the cloud increases the accessibility to these files, it can help to speed up workflow and lead to overall increased efficiency.
 Multiple employees can often work simultaneously on projects when they’re in the cloud, and this design also leads to improved communication between staff.
 When studios are working under tight deadlines, cloud computing may allow them to release movies or shows earlier than they could otherwise.
 This is particularly valuable when a studio is releasing multiple movies in a highly anticipated series, such as the Toy Story or Spider-Man series.

 The cloud can help to even the playing field for smaller studios, too.
 These studios can access increased talent remotely, which can be a major advantage when they’re trying to find top-quality staff on limited budgets.
 Studios with smaller budgets can increase their computing power by using the cloud, while avoiding the challenges that purchasing in-studio hardware would require.
+These expensive studio hardware could be easily now replaced with technologies like GPU Dedicated Server or Azure Windows 10 VM at a low cost.
 Many cloud services allow studios to pay as they go, so smaller operations with limited budgets can purchase just the capacity and computing power that they need at any given time.
 Collaborative cloud programs like Celtx, Mural, Wipster, and Splice allow teams to work together on everything from idea generation to editing.

 Increased Data Storage Capacity

 The cloud doesn’t just make it easier for studios to work on production; it can enhance the way that movies and television shows are delivered, too.
 Delivering shows and movies through streaming services such as Amazon, Netflix, or Hulu offers consumers the convenience they want to watch media-on-demand.
 But at times of peak streaming, the cloud offers a responsive platform that can be tailored to accommodate high volumes of viewers.